 Operas wrapped up in gold

-Gran Liceu de Barcelona
+Gran Teatre del Liceu in Barcelona

 Spain presents opera with a golden lining.
 These are the theatres themselves.
 They will make sure you enjoy the show to the full, in Barcelona, Madrid, Valencia, Oviedo, and Bilbao.
 A wide range of first-class opera, and unique settings for you to enjoy the art in every sense.
 Come to Spain and discover its great opera houses.